D3uxx/vrp_slotmachine/README.md

 It only uses normal money for now, might make it for black money aswell in the future.

+INFO --

+If you want to use dirty money to pay and get good money follow this:

+· Comment 14 & 15
+· Uncomment 16 & 17

 [INSTALLATION]

 1).
 Download this and put it in your resources folder